ArjunRAj77/AzureDevops-Training/Training-practicals/Week-2/practical4.md

    # Steps
-        Two way:
-        1
+   This can be done in two ways:
+   # First method:
-            Go to cloudshell open as powershell and run
+   1. Go to cloudshell open as powershell and run
+       ```
-            ```az group create --name "UST-Akhil-CLI" --location "WestUS" 4th qn ans```
+       az group create --name "UST-Akhil-CLI" --location "WestUS"
-        2.
+       ```
+   2. It will create a resource group
+   # Second Method:
-            Install azure cli in local system.
+   1. Install azure cli in local system.
-            open powershell and check it is successfully installed by using command az version
+   2. Open powershell and check it is successfully installed by using command az version
+   3. ```
       az login
-            az group create --name "UST-Akhil-CLI" --location "WestUS" 4th qn ans
+      az group create --name "UST-Akhil-CLI" --location "WestUS"
+      ```

-         It will create a resource group
+   4. It will create a resource group